 After you have finished the writing process, avoid any paper editing for a few hours or days.
 Then, give it a second read and correct small grammar, spelling, and punctuation errors.
 Make sure that everything flows as smooth as possible.
 Every paragraph should include transitions to give the readers an explanation of what will be next in the next paragraph.

-Here is a template for an MLA title page:
+Here is a template for an MLA format title page:

 Although your instructor might be looking at slightly different criteria, every case study rubric essentially has the same standards.
 Your professor will want you to exhibit 8 different outcomes: